 - with respect to the criterion "liquid": instruments which can be sold at a limited cost in an adequately short timeframe taking into account the requirement of Art.
 37 of the UCITS Directive that the UCITS should repurchase or redeem its units at the request of any unit holder. - with respect to the criterion "value which can be accurately determined at any time": instruments for which accurate and reliable valuation systems are available and enable the UCITS to calculate a net asset value in accordance with the value at which MMIs held in the portfolio could be exchanged, between knowledgeable, willing parties in an arm's length transaction.
 This enables the UCITS to fulfill the requirement set by Art.
 1(2) of the UCITS Directive requiring that units be repurchased or redeemed at the request of unit holders.
-These systems can be based on market data or on valuation models and include systems based on amortised cost methodology. - with respect to the criterion "normally dealt in on the money market": as a general rule, this will include instruments which have a maturity at issuance of less than 12 months or a residual maturity of up to and including one year as a general rule, or regular yield adjustments in line with money market conditions at least every 12 months.
-UCITS should conduct an in depth analysis of the risk profile of instruments which do not comply with these maturity criteria to check that they have the risk profile of money market instruments.
+These systems can be based on market data or on valuation models and include systems based on amortized cost methodology. - with respect to the criterion "normally dealt in on the money market": as a general rule, this will include instruments which have a maturity at issuance of less than 397 days or a residual maturity of up to and including 397 days as a general rule, or regular yield adjustments in line with money market conditions at least every 397 days.
+Instruments which do not comply with these maturity criteria can be eligible if it can be demonstrated that they have the risk profile of money market instruments.